Code-Institute-Submissions/MS1-tartan-taps/README.md

     - Below the jumbotron on the home page, there is a section for "How it Works".
 This is made clear using imagery and a brief description.
 [View here](documentation/testing/first-user/how-it-works.png)

 2. #### As a First Time Visitor, I want to be able to navigate through the website intuitively, to seek the information I require.
-    - At the top of each page there is a clear and easy to read navigation bar to take the user to each of the different pages, which compresses to a burger menu on smaller devices.
+    - At the top of each page, there is a clear and easy to read navigation bar to take the user to each of the different pages, which compresses to a burger menu on smaller devices.
 The current page is highlighted by underlining each link, and the text is changed to white.
 [View here](documentation/testing/first-user/navbar.png)
     - The logo will take the user back to the home page when clicked.
-    - Using bootstraps "sticky-top" class the navbar will remain at the top of screen, when scrolling through the site, to avoid the need to scroll to the top of the page in order to view another page.
+    - Using bootstraps "sticky-top" class the navbar will remain at the top of screen, when scrolling through the site, to avoid the need to scroll to the top of the page to view another page.
 [View here](documentation/testing//first-user/navbar-sticky.png)
-    - Dropdown option on beers page allowing the user to quickly manouvre to different section on that page.
+    - Dropdown option on beers page allowing the user to quickly manoeuvre to a different section on that page.
 [View here](documentation/testing/first-user/navbar-dropdown.png)

 3. #### As a First Time Visitor, I want to locate their Social Media accounts, to determine how trusted they are.
-    - On larger devices only social media icons (Facebook, Twitter, Instagram, Youtube) can be located to the left hand side of the logo.
+    - On larger devices, only social media icons (Facebook, Twitter, Instagram, Youtube) can be located to the left hand side of the logo.
 [View here](documentation/testing/first-user/social-logo.png)
-    - On all device sizes social media icons can be locted in the footer of the site.
+    - On all device sizes, social media icons can be located in the footer of the site.
 All links to social media accounts will open in a different tab, to ensure the user does not lose access to the website.
 [View here](documentation/testing/first-user/social.png)

-4. #### As a First Time Visitor, I want to see prices in order to determine whether this a suitable product for purchase.
+4. #### As a First Time Visitor, I want to see prices to determine whether this a suitable product for purchase.
-    - The home page jumbotron shows a minimum price subscription, and a first month free message is visible in bold writing to entise the user.
+    - The home page jumbotron shows a minimum price subscription, and a first month free message is visible in bold writing to entice the user.
 [View here](documentation/testing/first-user/home-price.png)
     - Further pricing options are available on the customise your crate page using a dropdown form.
 [View here](documentation/testing/first-user/prices.png)

 ### Testing Returning Visitor Goals
 1. #### As a Returning Visitor, I want to be able to easily sign up to start receiving my subscription.
-    - On the home screen on larger devices the user can sign up in three places.
-Sign up button in the jumbotron, Sign up / Sign in to the right of the logo and a Sign up / Sign in icon in the the footer.
+    - On the home screen on larger devices, the user can sign up in three places.
+Sign up button in the jumbotron, Sign up / Sign in to the right of the logo and a Sign up / Sign in icon in the footer.
 All will take the user to the same modal.
 [View here](documentation/testing/returning-user/sign-up.png)
-    - On smaller devices the Sign up / Sign in option to the right of the logo is removed.
+    - On smaller devices, the Sign up / Sign in option to the right of the logo is removed.
 The user can sign up from any page using the option in the footer.
 [View here](documentation/testing/returning-user/sign-up-footer.png)

 2. #### As a Returning Visitor, I want to have options to get in contact with Tartan Taps, with any queries or questions I may have.
     - First option for a user to contact Tartan Taps can be located in the footer of the page, with an email address and telephone number.
 This appears on all device sizes.
 [View here](documentation/testing/returning-user/contact-us.png)
     - There is also a dedicated page to contact the company.
-Within this are FAQ's - if these do not fulfil the users queries then a contact us form is available for additional enquiries.
+Within this are FAQ's - if these do not fulfil the users' queries then a contact us form is available for additional enquiries.
 [View here](documentation/testing/returning-user/faqs-enquiry.png)

 3. #### As a Returning Visitor, I want to see customer reviews.
     - The home page has a section dedicated to customer reviews.
 I have situated this directly below the jumbotron, so the user knows the company has a good reputation.
 Circular images have been used for variety, which do not display on smaller devices.
 [View here](documentation/testing/returning-user/reviews.png)